 Aston Vision Children’s Home – This is situated in the Meru district of the Arusha region, in Machumba village, around 15 minutes away from Arusha city.
 The children’s home houses 15 kids aged 5-10 years (8 girls and 7 boys).
 In addition to the kids who live on-site, 30 children attend the nursery classes that are offered daily from Monday to Friday, returning home to their families in the afternoon.
 Aston Vision employs 8 local staff, 3 house mamas, 2 nursery teachers and 3 cooking/cleaning staff.

 Rafiki Day Centre – Rafiki Day Care tends for children too young for primary school, from the ages of one to six years old.
 The centre provides activities for the kids to learn and play in a fun and safe environment during the day, allowing their parents to work.
-Our volunteers support and complement the work of local staff members to ensure that these children receive the attention and support that they deserve.
+When working on our abroad volunteer programs, participants support and complement the work of local staff members.
+This ensures that these children receive the attention and support that they deserve.

 Each day on this volunteer program in Tanzania will begin with very basic English lessons.
 During this time, volunteers with children in Tanzania are expected to create and lead activities that promote the fundamentals of the language.
 During the remainder of the day, participants will spend their time entertaining the children, frequently resulting in time spent in the garden!
 There are a number of different toys and learning tools for the children to use during their time at the childcare volunteer abroad project.
 In addition to assisting during mealtimes, volunteers will continue to get involved during nap time.
 During this period, as a childcare volunteer in Tanzania, you will assist staff with additional tasks such as gardening, food preparation or general upkeep of the centre.
 Naptime is scheduled after lunch to ensure the children get plenty of rest and proper nutrition for their childhood development.
 The responsibilities as a childcare volunteer in Tanzania noted here are similar in the two further project examples below.